-- 1) adequate municipal or private services (utilities, sewer and water) are available for the intended use. - 2) the site is suitable to accommodate the intended use over the long-term (e.g. drainage, soil conditions, topography and any other relevant factors). - 3) adequate outdoor amenities are provided on site. - 4) adequate ingress/egress, off-street parking and loading facilities and vehicular circulation are provided. - 5) any potential impacts of the proposed development on surrounding natural features are adequately addressed.
+- the site is suitable to accommodate the intended use over the long term (e.g. drainage, soil conditions, topography and any other relevant factors); - adequate outdoor amenities are provided on site; - adequate ingress/egress, off-street parking and loading facilities and vehicular circulation are provided; - any potential impacts of the proposed development on surrounding natural features are adequately addressed.